ghc/ghc/docs/users_guide/glasgow_exts.rst

     instance D Int a => D Int (T a) where {}

-- ``-XDeriveAnyClass`` can be used to fill in default instances for associated type families: ::
+- :ghc-flag:`-XDeriveAnyClass` can be used to fill in default instances for associated type families: ::

     {-# LANGUAGE DeriveAnyClass, TypeFamilies #-}